Model (film): Release

 The film was broadcast on PBS on September 16, 1981.

 Reception

 The film shows modeling as "monotonous, lacking autonomy, and devoid of internal satisfaction", and as "a grind of rejections and retakes."
 Novelist William T. Vollmann had expected the film to be glamorous and was surprised by its monotony.
-Model examines how institutional routines become repetitive, drawing parallels to military operations.
+The film examines how institutional routines become repetitive, drawing parallels to military operations.

-Wiseman contrasts the idealized imagery of advertising, which largely defines American capitalism, with the imperfections of the real world.
+Model reflects Wiseman's increasing political consciousness, contrasting the constructed imagery of advertising with the imperfections of the real world.
 Before filming the pantyhose commercial, the New York City streets are cleaned.
 Wiseman films another documentary crew shooting a shower interview with a male model, revealing that the model is wearing underwear.
-The film includes a street demonstration that appears to be a feminist protest, only to be revealed as the filming of a commercial.
+A street demonstration that appears to be a feminist protest is revealed to be the filming of a commercial.
+The Zoli agency serves as a lens into the broader workings of advertising, marketing, and retail.

-Model demonstrates Wiseman's increasing political consciousness.
-Its examination of the Zoli agency can be applied to the broader industry of advertising, marketing, and retail sales, contrasting the constructed hyperreality of advertising imagery with the bustle of the real world.